Melesaine in her family home on Oakdale Ave. in Bayview San Francisco, Ca. (Photo: Jason Meki)

 "The revolution isn't just running out with a gun, it's the arts as well.
 And if a film I make causes Maori people to feel stronger about themselves, I'm achieving something worthwhile for the revolution." -Merata Mita

-Jean Melesaine is a Director, Photographer, and Storyteller who was mentored as a formerly incarcerated teen from community members at Silicon Valley De-Bug-a story-telling, community organizing, and advocacy organization.
-De-Bug hired her upon release, changing the trajectory of her life by putting a camera in her hand and the strong teaching of community protecting each other.
-Jean has a degree from the school of the hard knocks and recently graduated from USC School of Cinematic Arts in the Television/Film & Production program.
-She is currently writing an episodic series based on the individual lives of working poor Polynesians in the Bay Area.
-She is a proud aunty and daughter of immigrant Samoans.
-Her mother, Sopo Masina Matai'a migrated from her village of Moamoa, Samoa to San Francisco and her father Moaseni Tito Leasiolagi migrated to Oakland from his village Salani Faleali’li in the Atua District of Samoa.
+Jean Melesaine was mentored as a formerly incarcerated teen from community members at Silicon Valley De-Bug-a story-telling, community organizing, and advocacy organization.
+De-Bug hired her upon release, changing her life by putting a camera in her hand and surrounding her with community.
+She is a recent graduate of USC SCA’s Film and Production program.
+Her work in story is grounded and reflective of her lived experience.
+She is a proud aunty and daughter.
+Her late mother, Sopo Masina Matai'a migrated from the village of Moamoa, Samoa to San Francisco and her late father Moaseni Tito Leasiolagi migrated to Oakland from the village of Salani Faleali’li in the Atua District of Samoa.